 From The Associated Press

-Here are the states with the biggest changes in weekly unemployment benefit applications.
-The state level data is for the week ended Feb.
-9, one week behind the national data:
+Here are the states with the biggest changes in unemployment aid applications.
+The state level data are for the week ended March 9, one week behind the national data.

 States with the biggest increases: